Glue42/core/packages/ng/README.md

 ## Glue42Store

-The **Glue42Store** service is used to obtain the respective `glue` object which exposes the Glue42 Web API or Glue42 Enterprise API (depending on which factory function have been provided to the `forRoot()` method).
+The **Glue42Store** service is used to obtain the `glue` object which exposes the Glue42 Web API or Glue42 Enterprise API (depending on environment in which your application is running: either Glue42 Enterprise or the browser in the case of Glue42 Core).
 This service is also useful in order to get notified when Glue was initialized and to check for any initiation errors.

 ```javascript
 constructor(private glueStore: Glue42Store) { }